mainwp/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 2.0.25 - 8-31-15 =
+* Fixed: Issue with Client Reports extension where comments records were not displayed correctly
+* Added: Support for missing Client Report records

 = 2.0.24 - 8-20-15 =
 * Fixed: Incorrect last update value for abandoned plugins & themes feature